 After completion of the introductory study portion of the program, a coherent sequence of electives are selected from the advanced graduate level courses.
 These are chosen in consultation with the Curricular Officer and faculty advisors.
-A normal program of study leading to the degree Master of Science in Mechanical Engineering will allow for three such elective courses chosen from the following extensive list:
+A normal program of study leading to the degree Master of Science in Mechanical Engineering will allow for elective courses chosen from the following extensive list:

+FLUID MECHANICS

-FLUID MECHANICS Viscous flow Fluid power control Naval hydrodynamics Dynamics of marine vehicles
+Viscous flow Fluid power control Naval hydrodynamics Compressible flow

+HEAT TRANSFER

-HEAT TRANSFER Applications of heat transfer Conduction and radiation Convection Dynamics of marine vehicles
+Applications of heat transfer Conduction and radiation Convection Radiation heat transfer